Code-Institute-Submissions/project-two-6/README.md

 * GitHub:
   [GitHub](https://github.com/) is used to store the projects code after being pushed from Git.

+* SweetAlert: [SweetAlert](https://sweetalert.js.org/) was used to add popup messages.

 ## Testing

   * The W3C Markup Validator and W3C CSS Validator Services were used to validate the project to ensure there were no syntax errors.